brainstormforce/wp-spectra/readme.txt

 <ul>
 	<li><a href="https://wpspectra.com/blocks/star-rating/" target="_blank">Star Ratings </a>: The Star Ratings block on a webpage can build trust and attract more customers.
 It allows you to add and completely customize star ratings anywhere on the Gutenberg page.</li>
-	<li><a href="https://ultimategutenberg.com/forms/" target="_blank">Forms </a>: The Forms block allow you to create interactive contact form, newsletter, suggestion, etc easily.
+	<li><a href="https://wpspectra.com/blocks/forms/" target="_blank">Forms </a>: The Forms block allow you to create interactive contact form, newsletter, suggestion, etc easily.
 You can add various fields like name, email, message box, phone number, checkboxes to your form and get more leads.</li>
-	<li><a href="https://wpspectra.com/docs/tabs-block/" target="_blank">Tabs </a>: The Tabs block offers an easy way to display tabbed content and enables you to add long content in a smaller place to enhances the user experience.</li>
+	<li><a href="https://wpspectra.com/blocks/tabs/" target="_blank">Tabs </a>: The Tabs block offers an easy way to display tabbed content and enables you to add long content in a smaller place to enhances the user experience.</li>
-	<li><a href="https://wpspectra.com/docs/lottie/" target="_blank">Lottie </a>: Add attractive animation to your page design.
+	<li><a href="https://wpspectra.com/blocks/lottie/" target="_blank">Lottie </a>: Add attractive animation to your page design.
 Get a total control with advanced options like animation speed,  animation trigger etc, You can reverse the animation, manage the size and do much more.</li>
-	<li><a href="https://wpspectra.com/docs/review-schema/" target="_blank">Review Schema </a>: Add a review for a book, movie, course, software application, or product with star ratings.
+	<li><a href="https://wpspectra.com/blocks/review-schema/" target="_blank">Review Schema </a>: Add a review for a book, movie, course, software application, or product with star ratings.
 Enable review schema support just with a click to get higher rankings for your page/post in search results.</li>
 	<li><a href="https://wpspectra.com/blocks/taxonomy/" target="_blank">Taxonomy List </a>: With this block, you can easily display categories for post/pages or custom post types.
 Further, you can style it with a grid, list, or dropdown layout and set color, typography.</li>
-	<li><a href="https://wpspectra.com/docs/how-to-schema/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">How-to Schema </a>: This block allows you to design attractive How-to pages or articles that can describe the step-by-step procedure to achieve certain goals.
+	<li><a href="https://wpspectra.com/blocks/how-to-schema/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">How-to Schema </a>: This block allows you to design attractive How-to pages or articles that can describe the step-by-step procedure to achieve certain goals.
 The best thing is this block will automatically add How-to Schema to your page that can boost ranking in search results.</li>
- 	<li><a href="https://www.ultimategutenberg.com/faq/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">FAQ Schema </a>: This block helps you answering user’s common queries in an easy and attractive way.
+ 	<li><a href="https://wpspectra.com/blocks/faq-schema/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">FAQ Schema </a>: This block helps you answering user's common queries in an easy and attractive way.
 You also get a one-click option to apply FAQ Schema on the page.
 That helps to display content in a rich snippet that can pull more traffic to your website.</li>
- 	<li><a href="https://wpspectra.com/docs/wp-search/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">WP - Search </a>: Search bars quickly bring information users are looking for and deliver a great user experience.
+ 	<li><a href="https://wpspectra.com/blocks/wp-search/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">WP - Search </a>: Search bars quickly bring information users are looking for and deliver a great user experience.
 You can display the WordPress search field anywhere on your page easily with the WP - Search block.</li>
- 	<li><a href="https://wpspectra.com/docs/inline-notice/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Inline Notice </a>: Sometimes while writing a procedure or steps to achieve some end results, you might need users to pay attention to a few important notes.
+ 	<li><a href="https://wpspectra.com/blocks/inline-notice/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Inline Notice </a>: Sometimes while writing a procedure or steps to achieve some end results, you might need users to pay attention to a few important notes.
 Inline Notice block provides a nice ready-to-use box where you can quickly add text to highlight it.</li>
-	<li><a href="https://wpspectra.com/blocks/advanced-heading/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Advanced Heading </a>: The Advanced Heading block lets you add a combination of a heading and a sub-heading with a separator in between.
+	<li><a href="https://wpspectra.com/blocks/heading/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Advanced Heading </a>: The Advanced Heading block lets you add a combination of a heading and a sub-heading with a separator in between.
 You can select the heading tag for the heading and manage other settings and customizations too.</li>
  	<li><a href="https://wpspectra.com/blocks/advanced-columns/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Advanced Columns </a>: This Advanced Columns block gives you advanced options to insert a number of columns within a single row.
 You get various customization options to manage the look and feel of the entire block and individual columns on the page with advanced shape dividers, variable widths, etc.</li>
  	<li><a href="https://wpspectra.com/blocks/blockquote/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Blockquote </a>: This Blockquote block lets you display quoted tweetable text in a trendy and designer format with lots of customization options.</li>
  	<li><a href="https://wpspectra.com/blocks/call-to-action/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Call To Action </a>: The Call To Action block helps you to create attractive call-to-action with a trendy title, description and a catchy button that boosts conversions on your website.</li>
  	<li><a href="https://wpspectra.com/blocks/contact-form-7-styler/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Contact Form 7 Styler </a>: The Contact Form 7 Styler is an easy to use Gutenberg block that allows to fully customize and design the existing Contact Form 7 forms on your website.</li>
  	<li><a href="https://wpspectra.com/blocks/content-timeline/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Content Timeline </a>: The Timeline block lets you create beautiful timelines on your website.
 This could be useful for displaying company history or progress, list down your personal achievements, roadmap or release cycle for products etc.</li>
- 	<li><a href="https://wpspectra.com/docs/google-map/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Google Map </a>: The Google Maps block allows you to display locations with zooming options you’ll love to try.</li>
+ 	<li><a href="https://wpspectra.com/blocks/google-maps/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Google Map </a>: The Google Maps block allows you to display locations with zooming options you'll love to try.</li>
 	<li><a href="https://wpspectra.com/blocks/gravity-form-styler/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Gravity Forms Styler</a>: Customize your default Gravity Form with the Gravity Form Styler to display more appealing forms that convert.</li>
  	<li><a href="https://wpspectra.com/blocks/icon-list/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Icon List </a>: The Icon List block allows you to place an image or icon in a list format.
 You can pick your favorite icon or image that suits a list to act as a bullet for each list item.</li>
  	<li><a href="https://wpspectra.com/blocks/info-box/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme" target="_blank">Info Box </a>: The Infobox allows you to place an image or icon along with a heading and description within a single block.
 You can select the image or icon and customize the content within the block.</li>